benjaminhuanghuang/design-pattern/_Courses/Csp_10_Design_Patterns_by_Kevin_Dockx/README.md

 ### Decorator
-This pattern allows adding behavior dynamically to an individual object without affecting the behavior of other instances of the same class.
+This pattern allows `adding behavior` dynamically to an individual object without affecting the behavior of other instances of the same class.

+Subclass is a wrapper of base class

+### Composite
+ Its intent is to compose objects into tree structures to represent part‑whole hierarchies.
+Like from components, file system

+### Facade
+ It is intended to provide a higher‑level interface over a subsystem to make the subsystem easier to use.